 We have started planning our winter holidays for this year, and as always this is a topic with an enormous amount of debate.
 The perfect ski holiday is a little bit like threading the needle.
-Okay, I’m exaggerating but it still takes a bit of planning to decide the best time to go skiing in the French Alps and where.
+Okay, I’m exaggerating but it still takes a bit of planning to decide the best time to go skiing in the French Alps.

 In general, skiing in France is excellent.
 It is big business with skiers coming to the Alps from all over Europe and the world.
 Because of this, the French know how to cater to their clientele.
 Since skiing is a big part of the culture in France, the French resorts all tend to have thrilling ski-slopes, excellent ski-lifts, and well-maintained facilities.

 So all you have to decide really, is when to go!

 ☞ READ MORE: France in Winter: Visiting when it is cold (Brr)

 The ski season in France starts anywhere from the start of December to the end of April, more or less, depending on the snow conditions.
 And that is the key, the “snow conditions”.

 The ski resorts that are at high altitudes like Val Thorens and Les Arcs not only have the benefit of a longer ski season, but also are big resorts with artificial snow machines to extend the season even more.

 But this is not the case for many smaller ski resorts which are more familial and adapted to small children.
 Ski stations that are in the Southern Alps like Serre Chevalier also will have a slightly later start to the season than ones that are in the north.